Skip to main content

 Brightspace gives you an at-a-glance view of completion rates across your teams.

-Brightspace is built for organizations delivering structured, personalized training at scale—across roles, regions and systems.
+D2L Brightspace is built for organizations that need to deliver structured, personalized training at scale to people wherever they are—across roles, regions and systems.

 Selected Features